pushme-pullyou/tootoo13/cookbook/fob-file-open-basic/README.md

 ### Enhancing the script

+* If you have used the FileReader and XMLHttpRequest() objects before then most of the code should feel quite familiar
+	* If not, then you should acquire a bit more knowledge because this is not purely beginner level stuff
 * Try adding another file type.
 Example: read a .CSV ile and display as a table

 ## Links of Interest